Egress Gateways

 Troubleshooting

-If mutual TLS Authentication is enabled, verify the correct certificate of the egress gateway:
+If mutual TLS Authentication10 is enabled, verify the correct certificate of the egress gateway:

 For HTTPS traffic (TLS originated by the application), test the traffic flow by using the openssl command. openssl has an explicit option for setting the SNI, namely